rackerlabs/docs-developer-blog/_posts/2018-07-24-redefine-tables-online-with-dbms-redefinition.md

 ---

 Online table redefinition allows you to restructure your Oracle&reg; table in production without making the data unavailable.
-It may be comfortable using temp tables to move data around, but there is a better solution.
+You might be comfortable using temp tables to move data around, but there is a better solution.

 <!-- more -->

 ### Introduction

-Staging the data and moving it around while you restructure your table makes both the table and the data unavailable for a certain period, which is less than favorable situation for businesses.
-This is when the DBMS_REDEFINITION package saves the day, as shown in the following image:
+Staging the data and moving it around while you restructure your table makes both the table and the data unavailable for a certain period, which is a less than favorable situation for businesses.
+This is when the ``DBMS_REDEFINITION`` package saves the day, as shown in the following image:

 ![]({% asset_path 2018-07-24-redefine-tables-online-with-dbms-redefinition/Picture1.png %})